con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The great progenitor of all the buddhas,
 The buddhas' eminent and foremost son,
-Arising from the world that is insight,
+Arising from the world of true insight,
 The sourceless, Dharma source, existence ending, (60)

 * Davidson, the ancient translation, and VM read *ayoni* in 60c.
 VV and D clearly *yoni*.
 The two are indistinguishable in Sanskrit manuscripts.